 Can I just tell you though- the food was actually great!
 It was buffet style and had plenty of good options.
-I am not a buffet person.
-I avoid them like the plague because I can’t eat enough to make up for the cost and I feel that the food quality rarely seems very good.
-I was pleasantly surprised that the food was great and the entire family found something that they liked.
+I generally avoid buffets like the plague because I can’t eat enough to make up for the cost and I feel that the food quality rarely seems very good.
+Imagine my surprise when I found that the food was great and the entire family found something that they liked.

-I also enjoyed dining in the hotel because there was live music every night.
+The hotel dining was amazing because there was live music every night.
 There was always a man with a guitar singing to the diners.
 They were a real treat and I think that the Grand Canyon Railway Hotel got it right by including this feature in the dining area.